Faedo, Trentino

 Faedo (Faé in local dialect) was a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 25 km north of Trento.
 Faedo was annexed to the municipality of San Michele all'Adige as of 1 January 2020.
 As of 31 December 2004, it had a population of 566 and an area of 10.6 km2.

-Geography

 Faedo borders the following municipalities: Mezzocorona, Giovo and Salorno.